top of page

 If someone has to think, it’s already too hard.

 A Wix site can look fine on desktop and still be a nightmare on mobile.
+Common mobile navigation issues include:

-• Hamburger menu is hard to spot
+• Hamburger menu is hard to spot.

-• Menu opens but covers the screen awkwardly
+• Menu opens but covers the screen awkwardly.

-• Tap targets are too small
+• Tap targets are too small.

-• Important CTAs are hidden
+• Important CTAs are hidden.

-What to do in Wix
+What to Do in Wix

-• Increase menu font size slightly on mobile
+• Increase menu font size slightly on mobile.

-• Add proper spacing between menu items
+• Add proper spacing between menu items.

-• Keep the header clean (logo, menu and one CTA)
+• Keep the header clean (logo, menu, and one CTA).

-• Make the phone number or “Get a Quote” button easy to access
+• Make the phone number or “Get a Quote” button easy to access.

 An example of a Mobile friendly Wix page in the making

-Rule: build navigation for thumbs, not mouse pointers.
+Rule: Build navigation for thumbs, not mouse pointers.

 Even with a perfect menu, users often land on a page from Google and never see your navigation first, especially on mobile.
+So, every key page should guide people to the next useful thing.

-Examples include:
+Examples Include:

-• Service page → link to related case study + contact section
+• Service page → link to related case study + contact section.

-• Blog post → link to related services + “book a Wix Fix” style CTA
+• Blog post → link to related services + “book a Wix Fix” style CTA.

-• About page → link to services + work + contact
+• About page → link to services + work + contact.

 For service pages, a structure like this works well: